Surviving Your Child’s Suicide

 The Compassionate Friends, Surviving Your Child’s Suicide

 The suicide of a child can raise painful questions, doubts and fears.
 You may question why your love was not enough to save your child and may fear that others will judge you to be an unfit parent.
 Both questions may raise strong feelings of failure.
-Many bereaved parents wrestle with these feelings, but in time come to a place where they understand their child made the choice to end their life.
+Many bereaved parents wrestle with these feelings. . . .
+[Suicide is not a choice]

 Dealing with Depression